Sounders of the Depths

 Images for this exhibition

-From drawings and sculptures to textile and sound – the female figures created by Emma Talbot take many forms.
-These faceless creatures are often seen in familiar situations: getting out of bed and glancing at their phone, taking something from a medicine cabinet.
-But some end up in strange, troubling adventures, in which they might tumble into a deep abyss or almost be struck by lightning.
+From drawings and sculptures to painted silk hangings and sound – the female figures created by Emma Talbot take many forms.
+These faceless creatures are often seen in familiar situations.
+Some end up in strange, troubling adventures, in which they might tumble into a deep abyss or almost be struck by lightning.
 Talbot often seeks to achieve a certain transience, alluding to the temporary nature of an idea, a conversation and, ultimately, every human life.

 The exhibition at GEM will include both new and existing work, in a chronological trail that takes us from birth to death.
 Talbot depicts beginning and endings as two epic moments that everyone has experienced or will experience, but which we are unable to remember or imagine.
 Between these two milestones life is like sleepwalking: a temporary twilight that links history and the future.
 Talbot expresses her view of life in a ten-metre installation in acrylic on silk (21st Century Sleepwalk, 2018) that will be the centrepiece of the exhibition.
 Hanging freely in the exhibition space, the work has a remarkable lightness, which transforms the scenes depicted into a visual stream of consciousness.